myspc-development/art-test/docs/dashboard-menu-codex.md

 ## 3. `<SidebarMenu>` Example

-`SidebarMenu.jsx` comes with Tailwind classes for layout and highlighting.
-Use it inside a dashboard layout like this:
+`SidebarMenu.jsx` outputs markup styled to match the Salient theme.
+Use it inside a WPBakery row or column like this:
-See also the [Tailwind Design Guide](tailwind-design-guide.md) for consistent layout utilities.

 ```jsx
 import { useState } from 'react';